 One of my social work professors often said, “We only take other people as far as we have gone ourselves.”
 We can only give to others what we are in some way giving and receiving for ourselves.
 If we are working to support others to grow, how are we growing?
 If we are working with others to learn, how are we learning?

-Often helpers, healers, and leaders are focused on the results they are achieving with and for others.
-Self-care involves focusing on yourself and taking time to rest, reflect, replenish and renew.
+Helpers, healers, and leaders are often focused on the results they are achieving with and for others.
+Self-care involves focusing on yourself and taking time to rest, reflect, replenish, and renew.
 Self-care includes taking stock of your own needs, goals, health, and accomplishments; taking time to nourish and nurture all of who you are.

 Imagine your self-care in four key dimensions of well-being: mind (mental/psychological), body (physical), heart (emotional), and spirit (spiritual/essence).
 You might picture yourself walking around a circle that has four quadrants, and stopping in each one to reflect on it.

 Physical (the body) – to live, move, and breath

 Physical self-care involves ensuring an overall healthy lifestyle that includes eating healthy, drinking lots of water, and getting plenty of exercise.
 Consider decluttering your home and office so that you have a feeling of spaciousness and manageability.
 Take time away from computers, TV, and your smartphone (sedentary lifestyles are a health issue).
 Enjoy moments to rest and replenish.

 Pause & Reflect: What are you currently doing for your physical self-care?